Milan fall at Udinese despite Ibrahimovic's goal record

 But Sottil's side were ahead at the break as Beto made up for his earlier error by finishing off Isaac Success' low cross on the stroke of half-time.

-And Kingsley Ehizibue made sure of Udinese's second win in as many league matches, just their third since early October, when kept onside by Pierre Kalulu as he stole in at the back post to poke in Destiny Udogie's mishit shot.
+And Kingsley Ehizibue made sure of Udinese's second win in as many league matches, just their third since early October, stealing in at the back post to poke in Destiny Udogie's mishit shot.

-Stefano Pioli's team would have moved second with a win at the Dacia Arena but stay fourth, two points behind local rivals Inter Milan in the race for the Champions League.

-Milan will drop out of the top four if Roma win the Rome derby with Lazio on Sunday evening while Inter face fierce rivals Juventus hoping to steal a march on their rivals for Europe's top club competition.

 Udinese's first home win since mid-September moves them up to eighth, level on 38 points with Juve and a point ahead of Bologna who drew 2-2 at Salernitana earlier on Saturday.